 Compare to Previous Black Mondays

-Before March 16, one previous Black Monday had a worse percentage drop.
-The Dow fell 22.61% on Black Monday, Oct.
-19, 1987.
-It lost 508 points that day, closing at 1,738.74.
-On Black Monday, Oct.
-28, 1929, the average plunged 12.82%.
+On Black Monday, October 28, 1929, the average plunged 12.82%.
 It lost 38.33 points to close at 260.64.
-It was part of the four-day loss in the stock market crash of 1929 that started the Great Depression.
+This was part of the four-day loss in the stock market crash of 1929 that started the Great Depression.

 Causes of the 2020 Crash

-The 2020 crash eventually occurred because investors were worried about the impact of the COVID-19 coronavirus pandemic.
-COVID-19's mortality rate so far is more deadly than the seasonal flu's rate, but that’s because many more cases of the flu are reported annually.
-Although less deadly than SARS’s death rate in 2003, COVID-19 is spreading more quickly.
 On March 11, the World Health Organization (WHO) declared the disease a pandemic.
 The organization was concerned that government leaders weren’t doing enough to stop the rapidly spreading virus.